madhavbk/vsmdemo/UI/readme.txt

 readme test added

-follow readme file to check infromattionnn...
+Follow the README file for more information.